leenaali1114/Employee-Performance-Analysis--Supervised-Learning/README.md

 -    We can conclude that the company should provide a better environment as it increases the performance drastically.
 The company should increase the salary of the employee from time to time and help them maintain a worklife balance.
 On the other hand, shuffling the manager from time to time will also affect performance.

 ### Recommendation
 - From the results, we can conclude that the company should provide a better environment as it increases the performance drastically.
 The company should increase the salary of the employee from time to time and help them maintain a worklife balance.
 On the other hand, shuffling the manager from time to time will also affect performance.

+### Data app using Streamlit
+-  After identifying the algorithm with the best accuracy, this model is used to create an app using streamlit.
+SLiders and radio buttons are used to select the employee performance.
+Based on this selection, the performance rating of the employee will be updated.
+-  Install  streamlit before running the app using the following command
+##### pip install streamlit

+### To run the app (run the following command from the root directory)
+##### streamlit run emp-perf-app.py